 \section{Scope of the Eight Visual Knowledge Tasks}

-\paragraph{Intuitive Physics.} Intuitive Physics refers to the cognitive ability to judge the physical plausibility of dynamic events by applying a common-sense understanding of physical principles such as object permanence, solidity, and continuity \citep{spelke1992origins, baillargeon1986representing}.
-This goes beyond simply recognizing objects to predicting how they will behave under physical laws.
-For instance, if a ball rolls behind a screen, we intuitively expect it to continue its trajectory and emerge from the other side, rather than vanishing or passing through the solid screen.
-This core knowledge, which develops earlier than the motor skills needed to search for hidden objects, was famously demonstrated in violation-of-expectation experiments where infants looked longer at physically impossible events \citep{baillargeon1986representing, piaget1954construction}.
+\paragraph{\textbf{Intuitive Physics.}} Intuitive Physics refers to the ability to judge the physical plausibility of dynamic events by applying common-sense principles such as object permanence, solidity, and continuity~\cite{spelke1992origins,baillargeon1986representing}.
+This goes beyond recognizing objects: it requires predicting how they should behave under physical laws.
+For example, if a ball rolls behind a screen, humans expect it to continue its trajectory and emerge from the other side, rather than vanish or pass through a solid obstacle.
+Such knowledge has been studied in violation-of-expectation experiments with infants~\cite{baillargeon1986representing,piaget1954construction}.

-\paragraph{Object Affordance.} Object Affordance is the cognitive capacity to determine an object's potential functional uses based on its perceptual and structural properties relative to an agent's own capabilities \citep{gibson1979ecological}.
-It is the direct perception of action possibilities.
-For example, a horizontal, flat, knee-high surface affords sitting, a small, graspable object affords lifting, and a sharp edge affords cutting.
-This is distinct from object identification; one perceives a chair's "sittability" directly, rather than first identifying it as a chair and then deducing its function.
-The design of everyday objects often relies on making these affordances clear and perceivable to the user \citep{norman1988psychology}.
+\paragraph{\textbf{Object Affordance.}} Object Affordance is the ability to infer an object's potential functional uses from its perceptual and structural properties~\cite{gibson1979ecological}.
+For example, a flat knee-high surface affords sitting, a small graspable object affords lifting, and a sharp edge affords cutting.
+This is distinct from object identification: one can perceive an object's ``sittability'' or ``cutting ability'' even without relying solely on its category name.
+The design of everyday objects often depends on making such affordances visually clear~\cite{norman1988psychology}.

-\paragraph{Object Material.} Object Material involves identifying the material composition of objects by leveraging visual cues such as texture, gloss, and transparency \citep{fleming2017material, adelson2001seeing}.
-This ability is crucial for predicting an object's physical properties (e.g., weight, fragility, texture) without direct tactile interaction.
-For example, by looking at a drinking glass, one can infer it is made of glass and is therefore rigid, fragile, and smooth, whereas a paper cup is understood to be flexible, light, and opaque.
-Human perception of materials is organized along both perceptual dimensions (e.g., gloss, grainy) and conceptual ones (e.g., mineral, viscous), indicating a blend of low-level visual analysis and high-level knowledge \citep{schmidt2025core}.
+\paragraph{\textbf{Object Material.}} Object Material concerns inferring material composition from visual cues such as texture, gloss, transparency, and deformation~\cite{fleming2017material,adelson2001seeing}.
+This ability supports predictions about physical properties such as weight, fragility, and flexibility without direct touch.
+For instance, a transparent drinking glass is inferred to be rigid and fragile, whereas a paper cup is inferred to be light, flexible, and opaque.
+Human material perception combines low-level visual cues~\cite{zhao2026luve,zhao2026zero} with high-level conceptual knowledge~\cite{schmidt2025core}.